 He's also a person who believes in taking away something positive from every experience.
-For example, "All that moving around when I was young taught me how to read people and form relationships," he says, "and that has proven to be instrumental throughout my life."
+For example, "All that moving around when I was young taught me how to read people and form relationships", he says, "and that has proved to be instrumental throughout my life".

-No matter where he finds himself these days, whether meeting with a client in Italy, or turning up the soil in his back yard, Pesso says he always tries hard to "be in the moment.
-I've learned the importance of being fully aware of what you're doing at any given time and place, and being where you are when you're there."
+No matter where he finds himself these days, whether meeting with a client in Italy or turning the soil in his back garden, Pesso says he always tries hard to "be in the moment.
+I've learnt the importance of being fully aware of what you're doing at any given time and place, and being where you are when you're there".

-Likewise, he says he finds inspiration for his creativity in the everyday, simple things—be it the architecture of a building or a person seated next to him on a plane.
-"I'm fortunate in that I have a job I can take with me wherever I go," he says.
-"We don't really have a distinct division between work, play, family, and profession.
-It's all interconnected, and I believe that's a real asset to both me and to my clients."
+Likewise, he says he finds inspiration for his creativity in the everyday simple things, be it the architecture of a building or a person sat next to him on a plane.
+"I'm fortunate in that I have a job I can take with me wherever I go", he says.
+"We don't really have a distinct division between work, play, family and profession.
+It's all interconnected, and I believe that's a real asset to both me and my clients".